 While fatal overdose is uncommon, marijuana addiction often points at underlying issues like unresolved trauma, mood disorders, and prolonged stress.
 Like any addiction, marijuana dependency is often a method of self-soothing.
 Because marijuana is easy to get, trendy, and increasingly easy to take, it’s a popular choice for self-medicating.

 Frequent marijuana use can cause a syndrome called CHS, which causes cyclical nausea, vomiting, and stomach pain.
 Symptoms of CHS are a sign it’s time to seek medical attention.

 Marijuana Addiction Rehab at Northpoint Omaha

-When a person experiences marijuana withdrawal and cravings, it’s time to seek professional help.
-Withdrawal is the first sign someone has developed an addiction.
-Common withdrawal signs include:
+When a person experiences marijuana withdrawal and intense cravings, it’s important to recognize the signs and seek professional help.
+Withdrawal is often the first indication that someone has developed an addiction.

 - Uncontrollable drooling

 - Mood swings, irritability